sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 29-11-2016

+- https://github.com/chtefi/ultra-slim-play-scala Starting a Play! http server with the bare minimum.

 # 28-11-2016

 - http://thenewstack.io/a-brief-comparison-of-mesos-and-kubernetes/ Mesos seems to be adapted for big clusters.
 Kubernetes, which is a container management/scheduler, is more for lightweight clusters, quick scaling, and needs less resources.
 Kubernetes is like Marathon (which deal with containers) for Mesos.